Leveton/MELiPadCalendar/README.md

 Before initiating the calendar, initiate three arrays, one for the dates which will contain data, another for the todo start times and another for the todo end times.

-After that, you can hit your API and populate the three arrays before initiating the calendar.
+After that, you can hit your API where you'll populate the three arrays before adding the calendar to some method.

 ```objc
 - (id)init {